Life As an Agricultural Equipment Operator

 Are There Job Opportunities for Agricultural Equipment Operators?

 There were about 63,900 jobs for Agricultural Equipment Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
-Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.
+The BLS estimates 10,200 yearly job openings in this field.

 The states with the most job growth for Agricultural Equipment Operator are Colorado, Massachusetts, and New Hampshire.
 Watch out if you plan on working in South Carolina, Florida, or Delaware.
 These states have the worst job growth for this type of profession.